Kimmel Center for the Performing Arts: 20th century

 In 1986, the Philadelphia Orchestra approved a plan to construct a new concert hall to replace the aging Academy of Music.
 It hoped to complete the new facility in time for its 1991 season.
 The desire to move the orchestra from its facilities in the Academy of Music emerged as early as 1908, however plans stalled due to the lack of consensus on the project's scope and funding.
 They were revived again in the 1920s only to be scuttled by the Great Depression.

 Plans emerged again shortly after World War II when performing arts centers were constructed in other cities such as New York, Washington and Los Angeles.
 Despite the 1986 commitment, the project languished until 1993 when Sidney Kimmel donated $12 million to the project and in 1995, Orchestra and community leaders met to help revitalize the concert hall and also discussed merging it with a venue to house other area organizations and visiting artists.
 The two projects were officially merged as the Regional Performing Arts Center in 1996 and construction began in 1998.

+21st century

 In 2000, the center was named for Sidney Kimmel in recognition of his gift in 1993 and an additional $3 million donation in 1998.
 The concert hall was originally named Verizon Hall to recognize contributions totaling $14.5 million in cash, equipment and services from Verizon and the Verizon Foundation.

 The architect of the center was Rafael Viñoly, and the acoustician was Artec Consultants.
 The Kimmel Center officially opened in an unfinished state on December 16, 2001.
 This followed a gala preview on December 14 featuring performances by André Watts, Denyce Graves, Frederica von Stade and Sir Elton John and the Philadelphia Orchestra premiere at Verizon Hall on December 15.
 Numerous cost overruns and construction delays led to the filing of a lawsuit in 2005 by officials of the Kimmel Center against Viñoly.
 The lawsuit was settled for an undisclosed sum in 2006.

 Performance and other facilities

-A distinctive vaulted glass ceiling encloses the entire structure providing a large common lobby for all the facilities.
+A vaulted glass ceiling encloses the entire structure providing a large common lobby for all the facilities.
 The center is a popular attraction, keeping its doors open to the public seven days a week.
 It hosts thousands of visitors annually and offers free tours of the facility regularly.